citi-onboarding/hacka-pride/README.md

 ## Contribution Structure
 ***
 * ### Adding a new funcionality
-1. Create a new branch by using the name `feature/<name of the branch>: title`
+1. Create a new branch by using the name `feature/<name of the branch>` and commit `feature(<name of the branch>): title`
 2. Make commits about your contribution using the template
 3. Make a pull request

 * ### Debug or optimize a funcionality
-1. To debug, create a new branch by using the name `bugfix/<name of the branch>: title` and make the two other steps mentioned above
+1. To debug, create a new branch by using the name `bugfix/<name of the branch>` and make the two other steps mentioned above

-2. To optimize, create a new branch by using the name `bugfix/<name of the branch>: title` and make the two other steps mentioned above
+2. To optimize, create a new branch by using the name `hotfix/<name of the branch>` and make the two other steps mentioned above

 ## Software description
 ***